DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Introduction

-A number of \ac{MA} schemes have been proposed and analyzed for \ac{DBMC} networks.
+Several \ac{MA} schemes have been proposed and analyzed for \ac{DBMC} networks.
 Each is based on utilizing a physical resource to be distributed to users.
-For the purposes of this paper, we will view the schemes from the perspective of a network with a single \ac{RX} and multiple \acp{TX}.
+We will view the schemes from the perspective of a network with a single \ac{RX} and multiple \acp{TX}.

-\Ac{TDMA} utilizes the time dimension, sequentially assigning a time slot to each \ac{TX}, in which it can transmit a message~\cite{shitiriTDMABasedDataGathering2021, rudsariDrugReleaseManagement2019}.
-To implement \ac{TDMA}, all \acp{TX} need to be tightly synchronized with each other and they can all use the same molecule type for transmission.
+\Ac{TDMA} utilizes the time dimension, sequentially assigning a time slot to each \ac{TX}, in which it can transmit a message~\cite{shitiriTDMABasedDataGathering2021, rudsariDrugReleaseManagement2019}, requiring all \acp{TX} to be tightly synchronized with each other but allowing the same molecule type for transmission.

-The \ac{MDMA} scheme assigns a different molecule type to each \ac{TX}, making it possible for the \ac{RX} to differentiate the messages into separate streams, even if they arrive simultaneously~\cite{chouhanRescaledBrownianMotion2022, chenResourceAllocationMultiuser2021}, increasing the capacity of the network.
-However, growing numbers of different molecules are necessary for larger networks and the physical complexity of the \ac{RX} grows, as more receptor types are required.
-Jamali et al. have explored an extension of \ac{MDMA} by allowing for mixtures of molecule types similar to the olfactory system~\cite{jamaliOlfactioninspiredMCsMolecule2023}.
+The \ac{MDMA} scheme assigns a different molecule type to each \ac{TX}, making it possible for the \ac{RX} to differentiate the messages into separate streams, even if they arrive simultaneously~\cite{chouhanRescaledBrownianMotion2022, chenResourceAllocationMultiuser2021}, enabling parallel signaling from all \acp{TX}.
+However, growing numbers of different molecules are necessary for larger networks and the physical complexity of the \ac{RX} grows, as more receptor types are required, either linearly, or sub-linearly for mixture-based extensions~\cite{jamaliOlfactioninspiredMCsMolecule2023}.

-The use of the amplitude dimension for \ac{MA} in \ac{DBMC} was first proposed in~\cite{krishnaswamyADMAAmplitudeDivisionMultiple2017a}, where the number of received molecules from each \ac{TX} is defined as a source address and a set of amplitudes is designed such that the sum of a certain subset is unique to a certain set of active \acp{TX}.
-Applying a constant \ac{BEP}, the authors utilize a maximum likelihood decoder based on a deterministic codebook of received amplitudes.
-The system lacks the capability to adapt to random or changing conditions and the assumptions of the underlying physical scenario are not tailored to real \ac{DBMC} networks.
+The use of the amplitude dimension for \ac{MA} in \ac{DBMC} was first proposed in~\cite{krishnaswamyADMAAmplitudeDivisionMultiple2017a}, where the number of received molecules from each \ac{TX} is defined as a source address and a set of amplitudes is designed such that the sum of a certain subset is unique to a set of active \acp{TX}.
+However, the system lacks the capability to adapt to random or changing conditions and the assumptions of the underlying physical scenario are not tailored to real \ac{DBMC} networks.